puppetlabs/puppet-docs/source/puppet/3.5/reference/experiments_future.markdown

 To enable the future parser:

-* Make sure you are using Puppet 3.2.0 or later.
 * On your puppet master(s) (or each node, if running puppet apply), ensure the `rgen` gem is installed.
 If you installed Puppet from the official packages, this was already installed as a dependency; otherwise, you may need to install it manually.
 * On your puppet master(s) (or each node, if running puppet apply), set [`parser = future`][parser_setting] in the `[master]` or `[main]` block of puppet.conf.
 (In a masterless "puppet apply" deployment, use `[main]`.)
     * Alternately, for one-off tests, you can set `--parser future` on the command line when running puppet apply.